Xon/XenForo2-PostDeleteTimeLimit/README.md

 Introduces 2 new permissions:

 - Time limit on deleting own messages (minutes)
-- Limit deleting own messages to last post in tread
+- Limit deleting own messages to last post in thread